dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

   * Used for netting personalized secure-boot identifiers, please refer to [Security](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) section for further details.
 * **AuthRestart**: NO
   * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
 Can be considered a security risk so optional
-* **BootProtect**: None
+* **BootProtect**: Bootstrap
   * Allows the use of Bootstrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
-Proper use of this quirks is not be covered in this guide
+Proper use of this quirks is covered here: [Using Bootstrap.efi](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#preparation)
-* **DmgLoading**: Signed
+* **DmgLoading**: Any
-  * Set load policy for dmg's in OpenCore, Signed is recommended for good security.
+  * Ensures all dmg's load with OpenCore correctly
 * **ExposeSensitiveData**: `6`
   * Shows more debug information, requires debug version of OpenCore
 * **Vault**: `Optional`